gztangde/leetcode/leetcode/Leetcode-325-Maximum-Size-Subarray-Sum-Equal-k.md

 top:
 ---

 # Leetcode 325.
-Minimum Size Subarray Sum II
+Maximum Size Subarray Sum Equals k

 Given an array  _nums_  and a target value  _k_, find the maximum length of a subarray that sums to  _k_.
 If there isn't one, return 0 instead.